 The best place to start is LinkedIn.
 Create posts to showcase your skills and experience.
-Use the right hashtags that people search, and yes, you will have companies approaching you about opportunities.
+Use the right hashtags that people search; yes, companies will be approaching you about opportunities.

-Going back to the remote job search criteria, think about the companies that you would love to work for.
-Start to build relationships with the people running their LinkedIn company page by leaving comments on their content.
+Returning to the remote job search criteria, consider the companies you would love to work for.
+Start building relationships with the people running their LinkedIn company page by commenting on their content.

 As much as we all have social media fatigue.
 Facebook groups are still powerful for building relationships with people who can help you land a remote job.
 Create a list of groups within the niche and industry that you want to work in.

-When the covid-19 virus is beaten, start to visit a few in-person networking events because this is where you will find the best contacts.
+When the covid-19 virus is beaten, visit a few in-person networking events because this is where you will find the best contacts.

 Not niching down in your search

-Last month, a client approached me and said that they were searching Google but didn’t find any remote jobs.
-They were looking for customer care roles.
-As I said, companies are getting creative with their job titles, so, don’t be too generic.
+Last month, a client approached me and said they were searching Google but couldn’t find any remote jobs.
+They were looking for customer care roles.’
+Companies are getting creative with job titles, so don’t be too generic.

-Go to your favourite search engine and type in ‘remote jobs customer support’ and other search terms around the roles you are looking for.
+Go to your favorite search engine and type in ‘remote jobs customer support’ and other search terms around the roles you seek.

-Dig deeper, in the search.
+Dig deeper into the search.
 You will find that most remote job boards have categories for specific roles.
-So, they will have a list of jobs in customer support, and from there you can get an idea of the type of titles companies are using.
+So, they will have a list of customer support jobs; from there, you can get an idea of the type of titles companies to use.